project-sunbird/project-sunbird.github.io/pages/features-documentation/mobileapp/allappfeatures.md

 Sunbird Mobile App offers extensive functions and features, which allows users to perform various actions:

 * Sign in with registered credentials
-* Consume the app using Guest account
+* Consume the application as Guest user
 * View content, Online as well as Offline
 * Search content from the Sunbird portal online
 * Search downloaded content from the mobile device when offline